Bugs That Bite in Florida: How to Identify and Treat Them

 How do I get rid of swimming pool bugs that bite?

-If you have swimming pool bugs that bite, consider draining and cleaning the pool, or call in a pest control professional to treat it.
-For more tips, check out this blog on water bugs in pools.
+If you have swimming pool bugs that bite, consider draining and cleaning the pool, removing debris, balancing the water, and calling a pest control professional if the problem continues.

 Final Word